keum/SOTM-US16/README.md

 3. OSM & the Sustainable development goals

-4.Combating hegemonic cartographic discourses with drones
+4. Combating hegemonic cartographic discourses with drones

-5.Field mapping with Portable OSM (POSM)
+5. Field mapping with Portable OSM (POSM)

-6.How can AI help us make map?
+6. How can AI help us make map?

-7.Lightning Talks
+7. Lightning Talks

 #### Talks I attended on Sunday
-1.From an OSM way to a Highway shield
+1. From an OSM way to a Highway shield

-2.Trace from Space
+2. Trace from Space

-3.Validating the Map
+3. Validating the Map

-4.Millions that don't care
+4. Millions that don't care

-5.Beyond fire hydrant location
+5. Beyond fire hydrant location

-6.Lowering the barriers to participation with Field Papers
+6. Lowering the barriers to participation with Field Papers

-7.BoF for Offline Mapping
+7. BoF for Offline Mapping

 #### Workshops I attended on Monday
-1.Making an interactive map with OSM data (mapbox)
+1. Making an interactive map with OSM data (mapbox)

-2.DigitalGlobe and crowdsourcing map
+2. DigitalGlobe and crowdsourcing map

-3.OpenDroneMap -> OpenAerialMap-> OpenStreetMap
+3. OpenDroneMap -> OpenAerialMap-> OpenStreetMap